 Just ask your college career center or alumni office for a list of alumni who were biology majors, and you will be amazed by the variety of options pursued by graduates within that discipline.

 Wondering what some of the career options are for a biology major?
-Read below for a list of ten common career choices for biology majors.
-Also read below for a description of the skills and abilities that you gain as a biology major.
+Read this list of 10 common career choices for biology majors – plus, a description of the skills you’ll gain during your studies.